ckoparkar/service-broker-api/README.md

 * Catalog of services and plans available to users.
 * Basic auth credentials to be used by CF to authenticate with the broker.
 * PostgreSQL credentials and connection details.

+## Development
+The broker is tested using cucumber features.
+To test continuously:
+    `$  watchr watch-tests.watchr`